Advice for Parents

 - Do be positive about higher education.

-- Do get to know the UCAS procedures.
+- Do get to know the UCAS procedures and deadlines.

 - Do stay calm in anxious times.

-- Do be there when your child needs you.
+- Do be there when they need you.

-- Do expect your child to have changed when s/he comes back home at vacations and weekends, and if they are studying while living at home with you or living locally.
+- Do expect your son/daughter to have changed when s/he comes back home at vacations and weekends, and if they are studying while living at home with you or living locally.

 Next page: Practical Support